miayam/learn-css/009 Flexbox/README.md

 ```

 ## What would happen if we set `flex` to `auto`?
-Flex items grow to fill the available space and it will be distributed to flex items as much
+Flex items grow to fill the available space.
+The space is distributed as much
 as it's needed.
 Longer text will take up more space than the rest of items.

 ```css